skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 Test for side-effects of removal of policies.

-## Test steps

-The tests have the following four identifiable phases:

-* Background - basic environment configuration, shared by multiple tests
-* Preparation ("Given") - changes to that basic environment that set it to the specific state required by the test.
-* Modification ("When") - execution of the actual feature being tested
-* Verification ("Then") - confirmation that the feature works ok

-### Backgrounds

-Some tests need to be repeated in different backgrounds, to ensure they work the same, while others will require a specific background to produce a specific result.

-Here 'background' means simply the state of the cluster and namespaces at the start of the test.

-* current vs 0.8 (or 'previous'.
-Make it configurable)
-* pre-existing skupper (just init)?
-* pre-existing skupper network?
-* pre-existing CRD or no?
-* pre-existing policy or no?
-Permissive or not?

-Note the list above can generate new backgrounds as combinations (eg 0.8 with CRD installed before update)

-A special background needs provided for semi-automated testing: 'do not touch'.
-It is simply a no-op background.
-The tester can prepare the environment (background) to what they need before running a specific test with it, so the actual background is whatever the tester prepared manually, but the test still runs from the code.

-Idea: for cluster wide modifications, run the preparation for a set of tests, then a single modification, then the verification for all of them.
-This might save some time on the test.

-When working with preparing the environment with backgrounds, keep in mind the following cluster-wide resources;

-* Policy CRD
-* Policy CRs
-* The skupper-service-controller ClusterRole

 ### Verification

 For most tests, the verification will be done through attempts to run the